MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

 Events can be aggregated and used to define metrics that you can use to monitor and manage your service costs and usage.
 Events can also be used to develop custom reports that use transactional data, or to maintain system logs for actions taken in the Fraud Protection portal (for example, "*user A* edited *list B* on *date C*").
 When you use the Azure Event Hubs connectors that are available in Microsoft Power Automate and Azure Logic Apps, you can also use the data that you send to Azure Event Hubs for alerting or highly customized workflows.
 Similarly, with Azure Blob storage you can create a new subscription that copies all historical data into your cold storage account for further analysis.

 If your Fraud Protection instance has multiple environments, you can find event tracing for each environment by using the environment switcher.
-If the environment has child environments, event tracing that's subscribed to for the parent environment will automatically include the same events for all the child environments.
+If the environment has child environments, event tracing that's subscribed to for the parent environment automatically includes the same events for all the child environments.

 > [!NOTE]
 > Event tracking customers must have a subscription to additional Azure services such as Event Hub or Blob storage.
 Contact your Microsoft account executive for details.
 If you have Azure global administrator credentials, sign in to the [Azure portal](https://ms.portal.azure.com/#home) to determine available subscriptions.